Jongy/gcc_assert_introspect/README.rst

 * Make it generic - not tied to glibc's ``assert``.
 * Subtraction of consts is represented by ``PLUS_EXPR`` with a negative ``INTEGER_CST``, handle it nicely.
+* Casts are displayed on variables, but not on function calls / binary expression results.

 See the plugin code for more information.